 Notes

-1. If you want a thinner crust, using 12g of psyllium husk will give you a more wet, pliable dough, which makes it easier to press out into a thinner shape.
+If you want a thinner crust, 12g of psyllium husk will give you a more wet, pliable dough, making it easier to press out into a thinner shape.
 However, it is harder to work with.
 For a firmer dough that’s easier to work with, and absolutely fluffy and delicious, use up to 15g.

-3. You can use active starter, or use your sourdough discard.
-I recommend using what I can active discard, which is the freshest discard that you’re taking right from your starter, as opposed to discard that’s been sitting in your fridge for a few days.
-I recommend crackers for that.
+You can use active starter or sourdough discard.
+I recommend using what I call active discard, which is the freshest discard that you’re taking right from your starter, as opposed to discard that’s been sitting in your fridge for a few days (I recommend crackers for that).

 Share This: